Grand Tournoi Européen (Roubaix) 1911

 This football tournament was one of various sports events organised at the occasion of the "Exposition Internationale du Nord de la France de 1911" held in Roubaix.

 It was organised by the U.I.A.F.A.
 (Union internationale amateur de football association), a short-lived rival federation to F.I.F.A., which was founded in March 1909 in Paris by the A.F.A.
 (Amateur Football Association, England, created in 1907 by a number of clubs dissatisfied with the role of professional football within the F.A.), the Č.S.F. (Český svaz footballový, Bohemia, which, like the A.F.A., had been denied F.I.F.A. membership at the 1908 congress in Vienna) and the U.S.F.S.A.
 (Union des sociétés françaises de sports athlétiques, France, which had left the F.I.F.A. after that 1908 congress out of disagreement with the non-admittance of the A.F.A.).
-The first president of the U.I.A.F.A. was Victor Schneider from Geneva, formerly a F.I.F.A. vice-president, who represented the francophone clubs of Switzerland loath to renounce on matches against U.S.F.S.A. member clubs.
+The first president of the U.I.A.F.A. was Victor E. Schneider from Geneva, formerly a F.I.F.A. vice-president, who represented the francophone clubs of Switzerland loath to renounce on matches against U.S.F.S.A. member clubs.
 Some second level clubs from Vienna had also toyed with the idea of joining but eventually all remained with the Ö.F.V. (Österreichischer Fußball-Verband).

-In February 1910 a rebel Belgian federation, the F.B.S.A.
-(Fédération belge des sports athlétiques), joined the U.I.A.F.A.
+In February 1910 a rebel Belgian sports federation, the F.B.S.A.
+(Fédération belge de sports athlétiques), joined the U.I.A.F.A.
 Later that year, the F.E.C.F.
 (Federación Española de Clubs de Foot-ball), a Catalan initiative vying for supremacy in Spain with the U.E.C.F.
 (Unión Española de Clubs de Foot-ball), entered as well, followed by "Austria"; or rather, Galicia, as this "Austrian" federation was the Z.F.P.
 (Związkiem Footballistów Polskich) from Galicia (then part of Cisleithanien, the Austrian half of the Habsburg Doppelmonarchie), a federation officially founded in May 1911 at the initiative of Wisła Kraków, which had already joined the U.I.A.F.A. on its own in December 1910 after withdrawing from the Ö.F.V. – only to return within a year, in July 1911, by joining the newly founded Z.P.P.N.
 (Związek Polski Piłki Nożnej, known in Austria as Deutscher Fußball-Verband für Polen), a Galician subfederation of the Ö.F.V. initiated by local rivals Cracovia, thus killing off the Z.F.P. after a mere two months.

 The U.I.A.F.A. started disintegrating when the U.S.F.S.A. joined the C.F.I.
 (Comité français interfédéral), by then established as the new French F.I.F.A. members, at the end of December 1912.
 At the beginning of 1913, both Spanish federations applied for F.I.F.A. membership, while the A.F.A. returned to the F.A. fold in 1914.

-Apart from the original three founder members and to some extent the F.E.C.F., none of these federations commanded substantial support in their home countries.
+Apart from the original three founder members and to some extent the F.E.C.F., none of these federations commanded significant support in their home countries.
 Even the A.F.A. was joined by but a relatively small minority (less than one tenth) of the amateur clubs in England, mostly based near London.
+The F.B.S.A. was formed by minor clubs from around Brussels and the francophone regions of Hainaut and Namur (although the athletics section of Stade Gantois apparently also joined); its regional football champions included Cercle l'Union et Progrès de Bruxelles, Châtelineau, Gosselies Sports and Union Sportive Molenbeckoise.
+Even in France its teams were described as "faible".

 All matches were played at the Stadium de l'Exposition de Roubaix.